 The following activities are prepared for people who may be interested in exploring more about the NDN’s design and development progresses over the last 7-year period, as well as its current status and remaining research challenges.
 They are provided free-of-charge to everyone who is interested in learning more about NDN.

 A number of NDN applications will be demonstrated, some run on the global NDN testbed, and some utilize local connectivity only.
-The goal is to demonstrate some of the NDN features and emphasize the model of application-driven development of network architectures.

 3:15pm - 3:30pm Break

 Demonstration of some of the NDN features that allow significant transformation of how Internet-of-Things applications and security in IoT application is realized.

 3:30pm - 4:15pm NDN Demonstrations III: NDNHealth (Jeff Burke, Haitao Zhang)

 Van Jacobson has been a long-term contributor to the Internet.
 His algorithms for the Transmission Control Protocol (TCP) saved Internet from congestion collapse in 1980’s and are used by over 90% of Internet hosts today.
 He developed the blueprint of Named Data Networking (NDN) 10 years ago and continues to serve as the NDN architect.